dishagupta15/Computer-Systems-Organization/Lab1/README.md

 are inserted and sorted in ascending order too.
 Note that numbers can be repeated.
 For example, if we have a list of 5 elements: 5 5 4 3 2 3 1 then the output of your function, printed on the screen, will be: 2 4 1 3 3 5 5.

-2. Fibonacci sequence: Your second function is called find_fibonacci().
+2. Fibonacci Sequence: Your second function is called find_fibonacci().
 It takes two positive numbers x and y where x < y.
 The function must print all the Fibonacci series between x and y (not including x and y).
 Fibonacci is a series of numbers in which each number is the sum of the two preceding numbers.
 It starts as: 0, 1, 1, 2, 3, 5, 8, 13, 21, 34, etc.
 So, if x= 5 and y = 20 then your function must print on the screen: 8 13.
 Both x and y will be positive numbers less